About German Shepherd Dog Rescue

 Meet the lovely Billy who is 2 years old entire vaccinated and microchipped.Billy has never met any children so we would be looking for an adult only home or a home with older children who have understanding of of GSD and their behaviours.Billy has not been socialised with either dogs or cats.This is what the volunteer found when she went to visit:Billy is a lovely boy, my hero of 2026.
 He's very intelligent and eager to please.
 He has a foine collection of sticks.
 Knows lots of cues and would pick up many more very quickly.and play lots of games to mentally stimulate this clever lad, Also to develop his social skills.Don't miss out on this lovely lad, if you have the time and skills needed he will reward you 10 fold......German Shepherd Rescue, Little Vauld, Marden Hereford HR1 3HA.German Shepherd Rescue helping rehome GSD's

-Billy, a 2 years old male German Shepherd available for adoption from German Shepherd Dog Rescue in the UK
+Billy, a 2 years old male German Shepherd available for adoption from German Shepherd Dog Rescue in East of England

 German Shepherd Dog Rescue